Medical assistants play vital roles in today’s healthcare industry, helping doctors perform a number of clinical and administrative duties.

 - Preparation for the National Certification for Medical Assisting (NCCT) exam.
 Exam can be taken on campus during class hours

-Once you complete your medical assistant program at MTI College, you should be proficient in the skills needed to perform diverse duties in the healthcare field and can look forward to an in-demand career.
+Once you complete your medical assistant program at Campus, you should be proficient in the skills needed to perform diverse duties in the healthcare field and can look forward to an in-demand career.
 According to the Bureau of Labor Statistics, the growth of the medical assistant field on the national level is expected to increase by 19 percent through 2029.